kw5t45/navier-stokes-3d-pinn/README.md

 ### Training process

 The training loss is much too complicated for a neural network to converge at once given any number of collocation points, especially when the flow is turbulent and unpredictable.
 To tackle this, the network is trained across different loss functions (and their corresponding collocation points) seperately and then gradually all of the (weighted) losses are used toghether.

-More specifically,
+More specifically, the MLP is initally trained only over inital condition loss function on initial condition collocation points as a warm up over 2000 epochs.
+After, the model uses the total loss weighted equally but using a ramp factor, multiplying by $epoch / 1000$$, ramping up over the first 1000 epochs.
+Finally, the model is trained on the boundary points over 500 epochs on boundary collocation points.